 In addition to the textbook chapters, we will study a list of research papers.
 They are divided in 3 categories.
 Papers indexed by (B) serve as a background reading for each topic.
 I will expect you to read the articles under this category before each class session.
-Papers marked by (\) will be discussed in class.
+Papers marked by () will be discussed in class.
 The background readings will help you understand the taught material.
 The last category of papers, (A), is additional material that expands the models introduced in class and shows various applications to different policy questions.

-Evaluation: The final grade for the course is formed by fullfilling the 3 requirements below.
+Evaluation: The final grade for the course is formed by fulfilling the 4 requirements below.

 Requirement % of Grade

-1. Problem Sets 30%
+1. Problem Sets 25%

+2. Midterm Exam 15%

-2. Presentation 30%
+3. Presentation 25%

-3. Final Exam/Assignment 40%
+4. Final Exam/Assignment 35%

 Problem Sets: There will be bi-weekly problem sets.
-They will include analytical problems to be solved with pen and paper, small coding exercises which will provide some insights on the solution techniques used in the papers, and a data assignment which will require manipulation of a longitudinal or a cross-sectional dataset and calculation of basic statistics out of it.
-In addition to that, there will be a longer (and more time-consuming) problem set which will make you replicate a modified version of one of the economic environments we will study in class.
-You will have at least two months to fulfill this assignment.
+They will include analytical problems to be solved with pen and paper, small coding exercises which will provide some insights on the solution techniques used in the papers, and data assignments which will require manipulation of a longitudinal or a cross-sectional dataset and calculation of basic statistics out of it.